metarhia/protocol/docs/protocol.rst

    compromised in such case.
 Only connections secured with TLS (or an alternative method) SHOULD be used with |MHP| in public networks.

-When symmetric encryption of a chunk is requested, |MHP| implementation MUST follow the next algorithm:
+When symmetric encryption of a chunk is requested, |MHP| implementations MUST follow the next algorithm:

 1. **Let** *secret* := **Get** *secret* from *Session*.